Skip to main content

 Appellate Tribunals are the part of the judicial system that is responsible for hearing and reviewing appeals from legal cases that have already been heard in a trial-level or other lower court.

-• District level bodies could better analyse the effect and impacts on the local population, so the proposition for their setup should be put forward.
+• District level committees would be in a better position to understand and evaluate the effect on the local population, so the proposal to constitute them should be made.

-• Clarity on substantial questions relating to modern biotechnology should be clearly defined.
-The liability for any damage due to misuse or mishandling of the product of biotechnology must be fixed clearly.
+• The important issues of modern biotechnology need to be addressed unambiguously.
+The responsibility for any damage caused by the misuse or mishandling of the product of biotechnology needs to be determined unambiguously.

-• It stated that commercial banking of all biological materials, other than Umbilical Cord Blood (UCB), is prohibited until further notification.
+• It mentioned that the commercial banking of all biological materials except for Umbilical Cord Blood (UCB) is banned until further notification.

-• Thus the banking of stem cells derived from cord tissue, placenta, tooth extract, adipose tissue, dental pulp, menstrual blood and olfactory ensheathing cells is not permitted.
+• Therefore, the banking of stem cells extracted from cord tissue, the placenta, tooth extract, adipose tissue, dental pulp, menstrual blood, and olfactory ensheathing cells is not allowed to be done.

 • These guidelines are applicable to all stakeholders including individual researchers, organizations, sponsors, oversight/regulatory committees and all others associated with both basic and clinical research involving any kind of human stem cells and their derivatives.